-In this step-by-step guide we’ll going to show you how easy it is to create a database in MySQL by using MySQL Workbench GUI.
+This step-by-step guide will show you how easy it is to create a database in MySQL by using MySQL Workbench GUI.

 How to Create a Database in MySQL using MySQL Workbench